 You may not be able to copy some media.
 You may find that you can copy some media in your Library but not others.
 Copy restrictions are based on institutional, organization, and course-level settings in the system, as well as your group permissions.
 If you can see the Make a Copy option but it is grayed out, you cannot copy that piece of media.

-If all you want is a copy of an existing capture/video or presentation, use the Create Copy feature.
-It is available for all content you own; it may be available for Shared content; it may also be able to create a copy of Echo360 course media from the Class List page (click a media icon and see if Create Copy appears in the menu).
+If all you want is a copy of an existing video, interactive media, or presentation, use the Create Copy feature.
+It is available for all content you own, and may be available for Shared or Group content.
+You may also be able to create a copy of Echo360 course media from the Class list (click a media icon and see if Create Copy appears in the menu).

-Creating a copy of media creates a copy that YOU OWN and which appears in the Content lists on the Echo Home page with YOUR name on them.
+Creating a copy of media creates a copy that YOU OWN and which appears in the Library with YOUR name on it.
 Creating copies of presentations generates an exact duplicate of the presentation, including duplicates of the Polling slides, which appear separately from the presentation in your Library.
-Any analytics or publishing information associated with the original are of course not copied and the copy of the presentation will act just like a newly generated presentation file.
-Copies of videos are straightforward copies of the file.
+Any analytics or publishing information associated with the original are of course not copied, and the copy of the presentation will act just like a newly generated presentation file.
+Copies of videos and interactive media are straightforward copies of the file.
 Interactive media polls appear in the interactive media copy, but unlike presentation polls, do not also have separate copies of the polls created.